-HOPS has an Executive Committee Core Team, comprising the Chair, Senior Vice Chair and Junior Vice Chair, which oversees all of its activities and implements agreed actions from the Executive Committee, supported by a Project Manager, a Secretariat from the Improvement Service, and 4 Sub-Committees; Development Management, Development Planning, Performance and Practice, and Energy and Resources.
+HOPS has an Executive Committee Core Team, comprising the Chair, Senior Vice Chair and Junior Vice Chair, which oversees all of its activities and implements agreed actions from the Executive Committee, supported by a Project Manager, a Secretariat from the Improvement Service, and 4 Sub-Committees; Development Management, Development Planning, Performance and Practice, and Climate Change, Energy and Resources.
 The roles of the Executive Core Team and Support Staff are shown below.

 HOPS Executive Core Team

 - Attendance at the High Level Group on Performance

 - HOPS Spokesperson for Media and Communications

 - Overall responsibility for the HOPS Business Plan

 - Identifying best practice for advancing leadership and culture change opportunities

 - Partnership Arrangements, including joint working with other organisations

 - Budget and finance co-ordination, including sourcing income streams and support funding for HOPS

 - Focus on the areas of performance, skills and shared services with the relevant Sub-Committee chairs